 Amber Fort Guided Tour

 Go on an included guided walk through the local village and opt to participate in a cricket match with some locals.

 4x4 (3.00-4.00 hours)

-Have a final taste of rural village life with a traditional lunch before stopping off at a G Adventures-supported learning centre on the way to Pushkar.
+Have a final taste of rural village life with a traditional lunch before travelling to Pushkar.

 This morning, travel to Ajmer and over Snake Mountain to Pushkar.
 The site of the world's only temple to the Hindu god of creation, Brahma, Pushkar is often called "Tirth Raj," the Raj (king) of pilgrim centres.

 After settling into our accommodation, we will take an orientation walk around Pushkar.